mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 #### 50:00

-So, *tathagatagarbha* is the truth covered with delusion.
+So, *tathāgatagarbha* is the truth covered with delusion.
 What do we mean?
 Why do we call it delusion?
 Concretely speaking, what kind of the truth?
 How do you find [it]?
 Where is it?

 **Someone:** *[Inaudible.]*